Main Page

 After Lisa

 At Chris's criminal hearing for the outstanding Theft charge, he was found guilty but handed an unusually lenient Conditional Sentence Order (CSO) requiring that, for 90 days, he remains in the province and doesn't commit any other crimes.[59]
-Thirty days later he breached both of those conditions when he assaulted a RCMP officer in Saskatchewan.[25][33]
+Thirty days later, he breached both of those conditions when he assaulted an RCMP officer in Saskatchewan.[25][33]
 He was returned to Nanaimo to serve the remainder of his CSO in jail.
 The Breach charge was dropped.
-He was convicted of Assaulting a Peace Officer but was sentenced to only 1 day in jail.[59]
+Chris was convicted of Assaulting a Peace Officer but he was sentenced to only one day in jail.[59]

 It's believed that soon after his release, Chris left the country, first relocating to Japan[69] before settling in Turkey[66] where he's reportedly remained ever since, other than a trip back to Canada in 2021 to attend his grandmother's funeral.[70]